-- where applicable, transfers of personal data to a third country or an international organisation, including the identification of that third country or international organisation;
+- If applicable, transfers of personal data to a third country or an international organisation, including the identification of that country or international organisation

-- highlight if a Data Protection Impact Assessment is required; and,
+- Highlight if a Data Protection Impact Assessment is required

 4. Do we need a ROPA?

 Documenting your processing of personal data is a new requirement under the GDPR.
 It is mainly about keeping internal records of your processing activities.
 It reflects the increased importance of accountability and your obligation to ensure (and demonstrate) that what you do with people’s personal data is in line with the GDPR.
 Article 30 sets out the different types of information you need to document including the purposes of processing, categories of personal data and recipients of personal data.
 Click here For further information.